LeaderPortfolio

 The Full Dossier

 Stephen Frank Mandel Jr. was born on March 12, 1956, in Darien, Connecticut.
-He attended Phillips Exeter Academy, graduating in 1974.
-He then pursued higher education at Dartmouth College, earning a Bachelor of Arts in government in 1978.
-Mandel later obtained a Master of Business Administration from Harvard University.
+He graduated from Phillips Exeter Academy in 1974.
+He then attended Dartmouth College, where he earned a Bachelor of Arts degree in government in 1978.
+Mandel also holds an MBA from Harvard University, which he completed in 1982.

 Key Business Strategies